ElectricalGang

 What is an Oil Circuit Breaker?

-Definition: Oil circuit breaker is an old type of circuit breaker.
+An oil circuit breaker is an old type of circuit breaker.
 It includes a separate contact.
 The main function of this contact is to separate the insulating oil.
 This includes good comparable properties to air which opens in the lower part of the breaker contact oil when a fault or problem occurs.

 Once the arc strikes between the two breaking contacts, the heat around the arc will dissolve the oil around it and the high pressure will separate a certain amount of gaseous hydrogen.
 The peculiarity of this circuit breaker is that it is low cost and offers reliable operation and is easy to operate.

-Also Read: What is a Conservator Tank of Transformer | Construction And Its Working
+Suggested Read: What is a Conservator Tank of Transformer | Construction And Its Working

 Construction of Oil Circuit Breaker: